theapplegates/sequoia2/README.md

 at command line users as a way to use OpenPGP conveniently from the command line.

-See the [sq user guide][] for instructions.
+See the [sq user documentation][] for instructions.
 The program also has built-in help, using the `--help` option and `help` subcommand:

 ~~~sh